 - Surgical Data Science

 - Surgical Skill and Workflow Analysis

 - Mixed, Augmented, and Virtual Reality

 We strongly encourage authors to improve the reproducibility of their research along three directions: open data, open implementations, and appropriate evaluation design and reporting.
 Where possible, we invite authors to use open data or to make their data and code available for open access by other researchers.
 With their submission, authors will be asked to fill out a reproducibility checklist indicating to what extent their submission fulfills these criteria.

 There will be an opportunity to showcase papers in a dedicated session on clinical translation.
 The philosophy of this dedicated session is to keep a high standard for methodology development while enabling a strong focus on the clinical application, and providing insights into clinical challenges that need to be introduced to the MICCAI community.

 Built on past success, we intend to continue to make reviews and rebuttals of accepted papers publicly available (without disclosing the reviewer’s names) on the MICCAI website.
 By submitting a paper to MICCAI, the authors agree that, if their paper is accepted for publication, the reviews and meta-reviews of their paper will be published as well.

 Papers will consist of a maximum of 8 pages (text, figures, and tables) + up to 2 pages for references only.
-They should be submitted electronically in LNCS style, appropriately anonymized for double-blind review, to the CMT system when available.
+They should be submitted electronically in LNCS style, appropriately anonymized for double-blind review, to the CMT system.